Partition Storage Modes and Processing

 As the source data changes, objects in MOLAP storage must be processed periodically to incorporate those changes and make them available to users.
 Processing updates the data in the MOLAP structure, either fully or incrementally.
 The time between one processing and the next creates a latency period during which data in OLAP objects may not match the source data.
 You can incrementally or fully update objects in MOLAP storage without taking the partition or cube offline.
 However, there are situations that may require you to take a cube offline to process certain structural changes to OLAP objects.
 You can minimize the downtime required to update MOLAP storage by updating and processing cubes on a staging server and using database synchronization to copy the processed objects to the production server.
 You can also use proactive caching to minimize latency and maximize availability while retaining much of the performance advantage of MOLAP storage.
-For more information, see Proactive Caching (Partitions), Synchronizing Analysis Services Databases, and Processing Analysis Services Objects.
+For more information, see Proactive Caching (Partitions), Synchronize Analysis Services Databases, and Processing a multidimensional model (Analysis Services).

 The ROLAP storage mode causes the aggregations of the partition to be stored in indexed views in the relational database that was specified in the partition's data source.
 Unlike the MOLAP storage mode, ROLAP does not cause a copy of the source data to be stored in the Analysis Services data folders.
 Instead, when results cannot be derived from the query cache, the indexed views in the data source is accessed to answer queries.
 Query response is generally slower with ROLAP storage than with the MOLAP or HOLAP storage modes.
 Processing time is also typically slower with ROLAP.
 However, ROLAP enables users to view data in real time and can save storage space when you are working with large datasets that are infrequently queried, such as purely historical data.